-If you have only one type of income in either category, print a description in the relevant Type of income category box(es) at item 24 on page 11 of your tax return.
+If you have only one type of income in either category, print a description in the relevant Type of income category box(es) at item 24 on page 15 of your tax return.

 If you received more than one type of either category of income, you will need to provide full details.
 Print ADDITIONAL INFORMATION in the relevant Type of income category box.
 Print SCHEDULE OF ADDITIONAL INFORMATION - ITEM 24 on the top of a separate piece of paper.
 Include your name, address and tax file number.

-For more information about cessation time, see the electronic publication Employee share schemes - answers to frequently asked questions by employees on our website at www.ato.gov.au Show each type and amount of income you received within the category.
-Print X in the YES box at Taxpayer's declaration question 2a on page 8 of your tax return.
+Show each type and amount of income you received within the category.
+Print X in the YES box at Taxpayer's declaration question 2a on page 12 of your tax return.
 Sign your schedule and attach it to page 3 of your tax return.

-STEP 2 If you received lump sum payments in arrears, write the amount of any tax withheld from these payments at E item 24.
+STEP 2 If you received lump sum payments in arrears, write the amount of any tax withheld from these payments at item 24.
 Do not show any tax withheld included elsewhere on your tax return.